SasankYadati/8puzzle/README.md

 author	  : happystick <br>
 mail-id	  : sai.sasank.yadati@gmail.com <br>
-last mod. : 29/12/2016 <br>
+last mod. : 03/01/2017 <br>

-Note : The distinction between a state and a node is crucial to the understanding of A* Search, which is used to solve 8 Puzzle in this project.
+Note : The distinction between a state and a node is crucial to the understanding of A* Search, which is used to solve the 8Puzzle problem.
 However, the terms node & state are used interchangebly in this document.
-In fact, it is important to understand any AI search algorithm.
+In fact, this distinction is important to understand any AI search algorithm.

 # a.Problem Definition :